galaxyproject/training-material/faqs/galaxy/dataset_tool_errors_metadata.md

 Tools can error when the wrong dataset attributes (metadata) are assigned.
 Some of these wrong assignments may be:
  - Tool outputs, which are automatically assigned without user action.
- - Incorrect autodetection of datatypes, which need manual modification
+ - Incorrect autodetection of datatypes, which need manual modification.
  - Undetected attributes, which require user action (example: assigning database to newly uploaded data).

 How to notice missing Dataset Metadata: